yuvalmGS/gigaspaces-wiki-jekyll/xap97net/admin-modules.markdown

 page_id: 63799421
 ---

-{summary}This section explains how to manage and monitor XAP using administrative APIs{summary}
+{%summary%}This section explains how to manage and monitor XAP using administrative APIs{%endsummary%}
 {section-page:na}